Pwdnx1337/pwdnx1337/README.md

 ## about me

 > researcher of hidden system structures and emergent behaviors.
-> recording the tiny inconsistencies, connecting faint signals, and modeling the unexpected.I approach familiar systems
+> recording the tiny inconsistencies, connecting faint signals, and modeling the unexpected.
-> as if Im seeing them for the first time curious, skeptical, and relentless.
+> I approach familiar systems as if Im seeing them for the first time curious, skeptical, and relentless.
 Where conventional inspection ends

 ## Tech Stack